MatthieuGlemarec/SolarCast/README.md

 - [ ] (Optional) Deployed a daily prediction dashboard

-This project is under active development as part of a capstone submission for the AI/ML stream.
+This project is under active development as part of a capstone submission for the AI/ML stream of science in computing at the National College of Ireland.